bespinian/blog/content/posts/run-a-cicd-server-on-cloud-foundry.md

 Pushing Apps to Cloud Foundry is as easy as it gets, thanks to the `cf push` command.
 However, it is still tedious to push your code after every change you make, just to see if it still runs in the cloud.
 That's where a CI/CD server comes in handy.
 It tests, builds and deploys your code every time you `git push` to any git repo.

 [Strider](https://github.com/strider-cd/strider) is an open source CI/CD server based on [Node.js](https://nodejs.org) and [MongoDB](https://mongodb.org).
-It integrates well with git and its hosted solutions (e.g. [Github](https://github.com), [Bitbucket](https://bitbucket.org) or [Gitlab](https://gitlab.com)) and features a number of plugins to suit almost all your needs.
+It integrates well with git and its hosted solutions (e.g., [GitHub](https://github.com), [Bitbucket](https://bitbucket.org) or [GitLab](https://gitlab.com)) and features a number of plugins to suit almost all your needs.
 The idea is, to have Strider "watch" your git repos and, on change, go through the following stages:

-1. Setup an environment to test your code
+1. Set up an environment to test your code
 2. Run your tests
 3. Build/compile your code upon successful tests
 4. Deploy your code upon successful build/compilation